zetaPRIME/pf-brew/systems/drive-arts.md

 *(Any Drive Arts user can learn arts from this list.)*

 #### Afterburst (Su)
-**DP Cost:** 1
+**DP Cost:** 1 / 3 / 5
 **Modifies:** Weapon attack
-Any time you make a successful normal weapon attack, you may activate this art to deal an extra 1d4 fire damage as part of the same attack.
+Any time you make a successful normal weapon attack, you may activate this art to have that attack deal an extra 1d4 fire damage. *(This damage is subject to critical multipliers where applicable.)*

+**Overdrive** - The modified attack deals an additional 1d8+2 fire damage per overdrive level.

+#### Explosive Retreat (Su)
+**Requirements:**  Driver level 5
+**DP Cost:** 3
+**Use Time:** 1 standard action
+**Range:** 5 feet
+You ready your weapon at an adjacent target and fire a point-blank explosive blast, dealing 2d4 force damage to the target, stunning it until the start of its next turn, and moving 25 feet in a straight line directly away from it.
+This movement does not provoke attacks of opportunity at any point except the end.

+#### Lacerating Blur (Sp)
+**Requirements:**  Driver level 9
+**DP Cost:** 5
+**Use Time:** 1 standard action
+**Range:** Weapon
+A rapid flurry of slashing blows with no regard for accuracy.

+Make attack rolls against a target in range until one fails, adding a cumulative -2 penalty for each past the first.
+You deal 1dX bleed damage, where X is twice the number of successes. *(If X is more than 12, you instead deal as many d12s as go into X plus dY, Y being the remainder.)*

 ## Drive Arts - Burst Driver